Canine pals celebrate Easter at Pups in Pastels - Shelby County Reporter

 Around 2 p.m., families and their furry friends made their way into the park, with many of the dogs dressed up in bright Easter-themed costumes for a special day of pet-friendly activities.

-According to Parks and Rec Assistant Director Alicia Walters, like many of their events, the department planned this one as a way to get people out in the fresh air and to enjoy the wonderful parks that the city offers to its residents.
+According to Parks and Rec Assistant Director Alicia Walters, like many of their events, the department planned this one as a way to get people out in the fresh air and to enjoy one of the many parks that the city offers to its residents.

 “Everyone was welcomed to come out to the park even if they didn’t have a dog,” Walters explained.
 She said the goal was to get people to “come enjoy the park and meet some new friends.”

 By the looks on the faces of the parents, children and the pups, that goal was certainly accomplished.
-Everyone seemed to be enjoying themselves as the spent quality time in the park together.
+Everyone seemed to be enjoying themselves as they spent quality time in the park together.

 One of the highlights of the event was the “best dressed Easter doggie costume” contest, which encouraged guests to have their dogs don their best Easter outfits.